 Excel Non-Linear Regression

-Excel Non-Linear Regression is the model which is used widely in the statistics field where the dependent variables are modeled as non-linear functions of model variables and one or more independent variables.
+Excel non-linear regression is the widely used model in the statistics field.
+The dependent variables are modeled as non-linear functions of model variables and one or more independent variables.

 Examples of Non-Linear Regression in Excel

-let’s look at the linear chart first consider the below data.
+Let us look at the linear chart first and consider the below data.

 We need to understand which dependent variable is and which independent variable is.